KevDev0247/finia/README.md

 A modern Android app that helps users to manage their personal finance.

-## Contributions
+## Contributions:
+- Database & Business Logic Design: Kevin Zhijun Wang
+- Development: Kevin Zhijun Wang

-- This is Kevin Zhijun Wang's original project.
+- UX & UI Design: Kevin Zhijun Wang
-- Many thanks to Shilei Mao who occasionally helps out with unprecedented issues in Android Studio.
+- QA and Testing: Shilei Mao

 ## Finia's Net Worth Data Structure

 Modified tree structures are used to stored the categories and values of net worth items.

 #### An Innovative List Representation of the tree structure